U.S. considers no-fly zone after Syria crosses nerve gas 'red line'

 An implicit threat to join the conflict puts Washington on a diplomatic collision course with Moscow, which has used its U.N.
 Security Council veto three times to block resolutions that might be used to threaten force against Assad.

-Russian Foreign Minister Sergei Lavrov said more U.S. military support for rebel forces in Syria risked escalating violence in the Middle East,
+Russian Foreign Minister Sergei Lavrov said U.S. military support for rebel forces in Syria risked escalating violence in the Middle East.

 U.S. officials say Obama will try to persuade Putin to abandon support for Assad when the two leaders meet at a G8 summit in Northern Ireland next week.